Microsoft Demo Management System

 Research & Discovery

-I led a multi-method research effort to ground the redesign in real user needs — then synthesized it into the jobs-to-be-done framework below.
+I led a multi-method research effort to ground the redesign in evidence.

 AI in the workflow

-I used ChatGPT to help organize the research matrix I was working on, verify the themes I pulled from seven interview transcripts, and assist with drafting the research report.
-A week of affinity mapping became two days.
+I used ChatGPT to help organize the research matrix I was working on, and assist with drafting the research report.
 ChatGPT worked like a fast research assistant.
 The analysis and conclusions stayed mine.

 How the research was run